lucianopereira86/NetCore-Docker-Heroku/README.md

 ## Before start

 This guide is directed for those who have a mininum experience with Docker and a proper environment to run it.
 Also, the .Net Core 2.2 SDK must be installed in the machine.
+You can download it [here](https://dotnet.microsoft.com/download/dotnet-core/2.2)

 ## Heroku